Basics

 Step 6: Building a Listing That Converts

 Your listing is your shopfront, and listing optimization is what turns browsers into buyers.
-A strong listing converts browsers into buyers.
 Focus on:

-Description / A+ Content: Tell your brand story and use high-quality images and infographics.
+• Description / A+ Content: Tell your brand story and use high-quality images and infographics.
 If you're Brand Registered, A+ Content can significantly boost conversion rates.
+To unlock A+ Content and protect your brand, you’ll need to enroll in Amazon Brand Registry.
+This requires a registered trademark, which is a key step for private label sellers building long-term assets.

 Step 7: Your First Launch: Getting Sales and Reviews